 Top 10 Places to Celebrate New Year in Asia

-If you want to make your New Year's Eve celebrations a little more special this year, then it's well-worth jetting off overseas to enjoy something a bit different.
-Not only can you watch spectacular fireworks displays and attend lively festivities, you'll also have the opportunity to explore some of the world's most exciting destinations.
+If you want to make your New Year's Eve celebrations a little more special this year, then it's well-worth jetting off on holiday to Asia to enjoy something a bit different.

 So without further ado, below are our top ten places for New Year's Eve celebrations in Asia.

 Bali’s not all about raves on the beach.
 For a more soulful, contemplative atmosphere, skip the fleshpots of Kuta and head for the island’s culture capital, whose main street is a feast of fairy lights and low-key music and dance recitals on New Year’s Eve.
 Or sidestep the crowds altogether at the postcard-pretty waterfalls, rice terraces and ridge walks around the town, which tend to be deserted on party nights.